Dear Prospective Students and Families,

 - English Teacher Evaluation

-Optional submissions: Additional Letters of Recommendation and Relevant Tests, Evaluations, or documents (IEP, Neuropsychological test, etc)
+Optional submissions: Additional Letters of Recommendation and Relevant Tests, Evaluations, or documents (Writing sample, IEP, Neuropsychological report, etc)

 Please note – Requests for teachers to complete the online Teacher Evaluation Form are not sent until the application is submitted.
 Please allow time for teachers to complete the evaluation forms prior to the deadline.